Australian Cultural Orientation

 - Five-day training focusing on travel, on-arrival assistance, and managing expectations

-The Australian Cultural Orientation (AUSCO) Program is a five-day orientation initiative funded the Australian Department of Social Services (DSS) and delivered under contract by IOM to a number of locations in Africa, Middle East, Iran, South East Asia and South Africa, from where Australia bound refugees and humanitarian entrants are located.
+The Australian Cultural Orientation (AUSCO) Program is a five-day orientation initiative funded by the Australian Department of Social Services (DSS) and delivered under contract by IOM to 17 Missions worldwide in five regions, namely: Africa, South Asia, South America, South East Asia and the Middle-East – where Australia-bound refugees and humanitarian entrants are located.

 The programme prepares refugees and humanitarian entrants for life in Australia.
 It is delivered in a variety of settings around the world including refugee camps and urban centers by fully trained personnel with a sound understanding of Australia.